AJSM - 2026-06-01 - Journal Article

 Summary

 This controlled laboratory study evaluated whether mechanical preconditioning of BMSCS-encapsulated decellularized tendon fibrocartilage-bone composite scaffolds improves tendon-to-bone interface regeneration in a rabbit rotator cuff tear model.
-Four groups were compared: standard repair, dTFBC alone, dTFBC-BMSCS, and mechanically preconditioned mdTFBC-BMSCS.
-The mdTFBC-BMSCS group demonstrated superior ultimate failure load (203.9 N vs 118 N control, P=.003), enhanced fibrocartilage formation, improved collagen organization, and greater IL-10 and arginase-1 expression indicating a pro-regenerative anti-inflammatory environment.
+Four groups were compared: standard repair, dTFBC alone, dTFBC-BMSCS, and mechanically preconditioned mdTFBC-BMSCS, assessed at 12 weeks via biomechanical testing, histology, and immunohistochemistry.
+The mdTFBC-BMSCS group achieved the highest ultimate failure load (203.9 N vs. 118 N control, P=.003) with superior fibrocartilage formation, collagen organization, and anti-inflammatory marker expression (IL-10, arginase-1), though no significant biomechanical difference existed between the two BMSCS-treated groups.

 Key Limitation

-The rabbit model does not replicate the mechanical demands, tissue scale, or degenerative biology of human rotator cuff tears, limiting direct translational inference.
+The rabbit model does not replicate the mechanical demands, tissue scale, or vascular environment of the human rotator cuff, limiting direct translational inference.

 Original Abstract